FS-Driverless/Formula-Student-Driverless-Simulator/docs/integration-handbook.md

 The 3d models are not restricted to this size.

 Teams participating in FSOnline can provide their 3d vehicle models to be used during competition.
-If you want the 3d model to be public, you can create a pr to this repo.
+If you want the 3d model to be public, you can create a pull request to this repository.
 If you want it to be kept private, [send an email to FSOnline](sijmen.huizenga@formulastudentonline.com) with the uasset files required for your car to drive.

 ## Competition deployment